 The glancing rebound of a projectile after impact.

-A firearm having spiral features in the bore to impart spin to a single projectile and designed to be fired from the shoulder.
+A firearm having helical features in the bore to impart spin to a single projectile and designed to be fired from the shoulder.

-A projectile with spiral features and a hollow base, intended for use in smoothbore shotguns.
+A projectile with helical features and a hollow base, intended for use in smoothbore shotguns.

-A tool having a series of cutting edges of progressively increasing height used to cut the spiral features in a rifled barrel.
+A tool having a series of cutting edges of progressively increasing height used to cut the helical features in a rifled barrel.

 That part of the hook or cut rifling tooling that holds the cutter and the mechanism for deepening the cut as the operation progresses.